jiheechoi6/FanCrowd/README.md

 ## API Routes
 **URI**: `http://localhost:5000/api/`\
 **Note:** The following table shows the responses returned for status code `200`, any other status code would result in some sort of an error message explaining what went wrong.
 Also all these endpoints require a header field called `Authorization` whose value is the token returned by the signin or signup endpoint in the form  of `"JWT {token}"`.

-Anywhere in the tables below if you see the format `{something}`, this means it should be replaced with the correct field and value from the database, for example; `{eventId}` means replace it with an actual event id from the database.
-The request bodies and responses are just examples, when testing expect to see different results for different values inputted for the fields.
+**Note:** Anywhere in the tables below if you see the format `{something}`, this means it should be replaced with the correct field and value from the database, for example; `{eventId}` means replace it with an actual event id from the database.
+The request bodies and responses are just examples, when testing expect to see different results for different values inputed for the fields.

+**Note:** All the examples below are for _user1_

 ### AUTH Endpoints
 <table>